 Salary.com: Free salary reports covering virtually every occupation, as well as information on salary, benefits, negotiation, and human resources issues for U.S. and Canadian markets.
 Salary negotiation tips, small business solutions, and cost of living comparisons are also available.
 For a fee, you can customize your salary report to analyze your worth based on your personal details.

 As well as salary, it’s a good idea to spend some time researching how benefits can add to the appeal of certain positions.
 Benefits calculators are designed to calculate your total compensation package (base pay, plus benefits, plus bonuses) to help you better understand and compare what your earnings will provide.

 Salary.com Benefits Wizard: This free tool allows users to calculate the value of their total compensation package.
 Use this calculator to create a customized report and compare your pay against industry averages.

 Cost of Living Calculators

 It’s well known that certain cities and certain areas of the country are just more expensive to live in than others.
 When contemplating a move, you need to evaluate how your costs and income will differ, based on your new location.
 Cost of living calculators help you determine how much your current (or potential) position would pay in a new city and to compare the cost of living between two different cities.

-When you start a job, the amount you will take home in your paycheck depends on deductions for federal, state, and local taxes.
+Free Paycheck Calculators: When you start a job, the amount you will take home in your paycheck depends on deductions for federal, state, and local taxes.
 There are paycheck calculators to help you determine how much your paycheck will be after deductions.
-Check out these free tax calculators and other tax tools available to analyze your paycheck.

 Salary Data and Wage Projections